fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 For domestic Calling Plan licenses, similar to Calling Plan minutes, allotted SMS messages are pooled for all SMS-enabled-users in the tenant, and there's support for overages.

-For pay-as-you-go Calling Plan licenses, SMS messages are unlimited and each message accrues usage.
+For pay-as-you-go Calling Plan licenses, SMS messages are billed per use.

 SMS usage in all Calling Plans includes sent and received messages.

+All users within the same tenant in the US, PR, and CA with the same Calling Plan share a common pool of SMS messages.
+For example, if 100 users in the United States and Canada or Puerto Rico have a Domestic Calling Plan, each is allocated 200 SMS, creating a shared pool of 20,000 SMS.
+Any inbound or outbound messages exceeding this pool are billed per-message.
+Pooling applies only to identical Calling Plans.

-Once a number is SMS-enabled and assigned to a user, there's no restricting or limiting the user’s quantity of messages sent or received.
+Once a number is SMS-enabled and assigned to a user, the user can begin sending and receiving messages.
+There is no policy governance to limit the number of messages sent to or received by the user.

 Detailed SMS usage on a per-message basis can be analyzed in the Teams Admin Center, under Analytics & reports.